Jesus is God’s Word

 The original Greek word is Logos.
 Greek scholars such as Heraclitus said logos was the wisdom behind all of creation.
 This all-present wisdom created everything and it guided creation along the way.
 For many Jewish scholars then and now, God’s Word pulled the trigger on Creation, whether or not that involved pulling the trigger on the Big Bang.
 “God said, ‘Lights.’
 Lights came on…God said, ‘Land, grow a garden.’…The land grew a garden” (Genesis 1:3, 11-12).
 John doesn’t identify Jesus as the Word until a few paragraphs later, gradually working up to it by describing the Word as the one who “came to this world that belonged to him.
 But most of the people—his people—wouldn’t have anything to do with him” (1:11).
 Jesus came to earth as a living, breathing expression of God’s message to humanity, summed up in what is perhaps the most famous Bible verse, John 3:16.

-This is God at work through Jesus, some Bible scholars explain, since Genesis 1 says God created the universe.
+This is God the Father at work through Jesus, some Bible scholars explain, since Genesis 1 says God created the universe.

 John may have been six months older than Jesus.
 John’s mother was six months pregnant when God sent Gabriel to Nazareth to tell Mary she would soon get pregnant through the Holy Spirit (Luke 1:26).
 But John was talking about Jesus alive as the Word, from before the beginning of Creation.

 Elijah is the prophet who is famous for not dying.
 He got swept up into heaven by a whirlwind (2 Kings 2:11).
-Some Jews expected Elijah to come back and help prepare the people for the Messiah’s arrival (Malachi 4:5 NLT).
+Some Jews expected Elijah to come back and help prepare the people for the Messiah’s arrival (Malachi 4:5 New Living Translation).

 Jesus later said John was mistaken about that.
 Jesus told a crowd in Galilee, “You may or may not believe this, but John is the Elijah that the prophets said would come” (Matthew 11:14).